-The ups-and-downs of Franco-American relations
+The Ups And Downs Of Franco-American Relations

 Despite (frequent) feuds, relations between the two countries are anchored by the weight of history.
 They are also subject to complicated trends – not all of them positive – and often undermined by trivial disputes.

-Still, as both current presidents seem to realise, these destructive tendencies must be contained.
+Still, as both current presidents seem to realize, these destructive tendencies must be contained.

 The cornerstones of the relationship